SPDES MS4 Information

 Construction Stormwater Links

-This page contains a host of tools and sources of technical information related to the General Permit for Construction Activities and useful for the design of stormwater management practices.
+This website contains a host of tools and sources of technical information related to the General Permit for Construction Activities and useful for the design of stormwater management practices.
 It is primarily intended for consultants and other design professionals.
 However, it may also be helpful to local officials and others involved with stormwater management.
 You can also access the Draft MS4 Permit and Fact Sheet and the SPDES Draft Permit and Fact Sheet from this DEC link.

 Forms for Stormwater Program